fjall-rs/fjall/README.md

 This is the fastest and most feature-rich LSM-tree implementation in Rust!
 It features, among other things:

-- Size-tiered and Levelled (optionally Lazy-Levelled) Compaction
+- Size-tiered or Levelled compaction
 - Partitioned block index to reduce memory footprint
 - Block caching to keep hot data in memory
 - Bloom filters to avoid expensive disk access for non-existing items